gabrielcs/nyc-subway-canvass/README.md

 ### DOE High School Directory dataset
 *Please refer to the [high-schools-cleaning-exploration.ipynb](high-schools-cleaning-exploration.ipynb) Jupyter notebook.*

-We started by filtering out girl-only schools.
+We started by filtering out girls-only schools.
 Our goal is to improve the number of women in tech and therefore talking to male students wouldn't be of much help.

 We then noticed that there were 5 columns on "academic opportunities", 10 columns on "programs", and 10 more columns on "interests", and that in each of these areas some schools had something that was tech-related.
 We have then done some basic natural language processing (NLP) to find whether we could find the words 'technology', 'computer', 'web', 'programming' or 'coding' in any of those areas and figured out that about 46% of the high schools had either tech-related academic opportunities, programs or interest.
-We called that tech-inclination and filtered out the remaining high-schools that did not have it.
+We called that "tech-inclination" and filtered out the remaining high-schools that did not have it.
 Our assumption here was that 200 high schools were enough and that it could help the canvassing team if they were talking to female students from schools that actually had some tech-inclination.

 The next step was to explore the column `graduation_rate`, which is defined as "at the end of the 2014-15 school year, the percent of students who graduated "on time" by earning a diploma four years after they entered 9th grade".
 We could multiply that by the total number of students in each school and calculate the potential number of college schools each school has.
 However, we figured that 14% of schools didn't have figures on the graduation rate.
 We then plotted its distribution to help decide if we should either ignore the column or the schools without that data: